 If you are just starting out, you can start on a shared hosting plan and upgrade to a dedicated server if and when required.

-If you need reliable hosting for your WordPress site, check out the providers below:
+If you are searching for reliable web hosting for your WordPress site, we recommend checking out these providers:

-LiquidWeb – Liquid Web is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.
+- LiquidWeb is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.

-WPEngine – WPEngine offers robust and world-class infrastructure options for a variety of customer sizes and traffic needs.
+- WPEngine offers robust and world-class infrastructure options and managed WordPress hosting for different customer needs.

-BlueHost – Bluehost provides fast and reliable website hosting with everything you need to get your website online quickly.
+- BlueHost provides fast and reliable website hosting with everything you need to get your website online quickly.

-WPWebhost – WPWebHost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.
+- WPWebhost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.

 WordPress Web Hosting – Step-By-Step Tutorial